 Ditch Manual Processes and Automate

 Providing an exemplary delivery experience is feasible if businesses ditch their manual processes and go for automated systems.
-For example, replacing manual route planning with an automated route optimization tool will allow the business to deliver more packages at minimal costs.
+For example, replacing manual route planning with an automated route planning tool will allow the business to deliver more packages at minimal costs.
 Manually plotting routes is labor-intensive, costly, and cannot easily account for all variables, as even the most seasoned planners cannot compete with the computing abilities of software.

 Likewise, a fleet management system that assigns drivers and vehicles automatically lets businesses optimize the capacity of their fleets and assign deliveries more efficiently.
 The solution assigns deliveries taking into consideration the drivers' current location and other factors.